 How many of today’s major political issues would still rank as major political issues if the objections of concerned voters had been genuinely listened to before overshoot terrain was entered?
 Precisely.
 Very few.
 This is one of several key reasons I am convinced our politically tumultuous times require a much greater respect for the collective wisdom inherent in voter verdicts.
 As well as resetting in a back-to-basics vein.
-I am equally convinced that political stability and positive growth prospects can return quickly if following, yes, a back-to-basics agenda.
+I am equally convinced that political stability and positive growth prospects can return quickly if taking things down a notch – or three.
 And that continued political and economic instability is guaranteed as long as we fail to do so.
-If doing things right there is in fact a golden opportunity to move forward in a way that, for the first time ever, fully respects the concerns both of those recently disempowered in relative terms (the working class) and those recently empowered in relative terms (ethnic minorities, women, sexual minorities).
+However, if doing things right there is a golden opportunity to move forward in a way that, for the first time ever, respects the concerns both of those recently disempowered in relative terms (the working class) and those recently empowered in relative terms (ethnic minorities, women, sexual minorities).

 I am ideologically independent per definition while a believer in realism and political balance rather than in the individual superiority of any political ideology.
 Why?
 Because sound politics requires balancing acts.
 History leaves little doubt that overreach typically follows any political camp dominating the political scene over a stretch of time.
 This was not only proven by right-wingers pre-democracy and left-wingers in the 1970s.
 It is also proven in real time, for those willing to see it, by today’s Centrists.
-If following this line of reasoning it is indeed easy to conclude that most major political problems today are rooted not in Centrism per se – but in Centrist overshoot.
+If following this line of reasoning it is indeed easy to conclude that most major political problems today really are rooted not in Centrism per se but in the overreach features of Centrism.

 A speech clip in which I suggest the key reason Denmark, Norway and Finland have all outclassed Sweden during the coronavirus crisis.
 Speech delivered on September 12 during a Nordic conference, in beautiful Swedish town Kungälv, on how Nordic EU relations are influenced by the coronavirus crisis.
 The Pan-Nordic School (Nordiska Folkhögskolan) has luckily replaced the once proud Bohus Fortress as the center of town activity.
 The School is an embodiment of the fact that democratic erosion is not necessary in order to co-operate successfully across borders.
 In Swedish with English subtitles.